rogerlos/cmb2-metatabs-options/readme-plugin.txt

 None.

 == Changelog ==

+= 1.1.2 =
+* Changed way empty string was passed in before- and after-form filters, now supports cumulative filtering

 = 1.1.1 =
 * Added 'admincss' parameter to turn off (false) or inject your own css (string) into admin page